 It’s okay if the schedule changes on different days.
 For now just work on one day.
 The goal is not to over schedule your child but provide a bit of stability in the familiar and opportunities for learning and discovery.
 Your morning and evening routines or your child are the most important.
 Giving your child a good start to each day and ending in the security of home.

 Here is an example of my daughter’s current daily routine.
 She has different routines on Wednesday and the weekends.
 I try not to cram to much into our day because we have a lot of the unexpected around our house.
 School and a relaxing evening environment are the musts.
 This printable is from our old planner version.
-We have a new children’s planner coming out Fall 2012. (open the image in a new window to see it larger).

 A Simple Schedule Template for Preschool Age Children: